Rachel of Kittery, Maine: Defendant

-Nathaniel Keen acquired one hundred acres of land near Kittery, Maine in 1687 and an additional one hundred acres in 1691.
+Nathaniel Keen acquired one hundred acres of land near Kittery, Maine, in 1687 and an additional one hundred acres in 1691.
 Keen married Sarah Greene in 1688 and was survived by seven children based on the number of listed inheritors in Keen's will.
-Keen's sentence as a result of being found guilty of cruelty was a fine, 10 pounds and 10 shillings (ten "guineas"), but was suspended until a later date.
-At the time of the trial, Keen owned at least two hundred acres of land, and in 1712 his estate was valued at an annual worth of 7 pounds.
+Keen's sentence as a result of being found guilty of cruelty was a fine of 10 pounds and 10 shillings (ten "guineas") but was suspended until a later date.
+At the time of the trial, Keen owned at least two hundred acres of land, and in 1712, his estate was valued at an annual worth of 7 pounds.
 All of the farms in York County were assessed by the government for tax purposes.
-Keen would not have been one of the wealthiest members of the community, but he was slightly above average in terms of estimated annual income.
-A fine of 10 pounds and 10 shillings would probably have exceeded the annual value of Keen's estate in 1695, which was likely the contributing factor to Keen's fine being suspended.
-However, the probate office in 1725, three years after Keen's death in 1722, appraised the total value of Keen's holdings at 705 pounds, which would have been a substantial amount of money.
-Keen's will details the distribution of lands and other household goods, but does not explicitly refer to any slaves.
+Keen would not have been one of the wealthiest members of the community.
+Still, he was slightly above average in terms of estimated annual income.
+A fine of 10 pounds and 10 shillings likely would've exceeded the annual value of Keen's estate in 1695, which was likely the contributing factor to Keen's fine being suspended.
+However, the probate office in 1725, three years after Keen died in 1722, appraised the total value of Keen's holdings at 705 pounds, which would have been a substantial amount of money.
+Keen's will details the distribution of lands and other household goods, but does not explicitly refer to any enslaved people.
 "Enslaved persons left to sons were often a bequest in entail...Daughters were far more likely to inherit enslaved persons in fee simple, unencumbered by entail."
-Consequently, if Keen had owned slaves at the time of writing his will, the distribution of the slaves amongst his inheritors would have been detailed rather than including enslaved peoples into the general category of "stock of creatures."
-Nathaniel Keen wrote his will on October 25, 1722, not long before his death, and at the time did not own any slaves.
+Consequently, if Keen had enslaved people at the time of writing his will, the distribution of the enslaved people amongst his inheritors would have been detailed rather than including enslaved peoples into the general category of "stock of creatures."
+Nathaniel Keen wrote his will on October 25, 1722, not long before his death, and at the time did not own any enslaved people.

-Rights of slaves in New England
+Rights of enslaved people in New England

-Slaves were generally considered property and the laws that governed the property rights over the owners.
-However, slaves did have some crucial legal rights that differentiated slaves from livestock.
+Enslaved people were generally considered property and the laws governing property rights over the owners.
+However, enslaved people did have some crucial legal rights that differentiated enslaved people from livestock.
 "Though in general regarded as property, slaves in some instances were recognized as persons.
 As a person, the New England slave had a right to life.
 Although a master might reasonably and moderately correct and chastise his servant or slave, the deliberate murder of his bondsman was a capital crime."
-There are very few instances in which a slave owner was charged with the murder of a slave.
-Greene argues that the economics of slavery disincentivizes slave owners from murdering their slaves as the primary cause for the rarity of a slave owner murdering a slave.
+There are very few instances in which an enslaver was charged with the murder of an enslaved person.
+Greene argues that the economics of slavery disincentivizes enslavers from murdering the people they enslave as the primary cause for the rarity of an enslaver murdering an enslaved person.